-- 1. Master Meters A single service line and a master meter can be used as described below: - Two or more buildings located on the same lot (e.g., multi-family, trailer courts or similar projects covering one lot). - For single family residential attached (hybrid type developments) that do not comply with the City's private accessway and/or right-of-way requirements. - Developments using master meters must have a separate fire line connection and no more than two meters can be manifolded.
-If the property owner wants to use sub-meters beyond the city meter, it will remain as private and shall be the responsibility of the developer/property owner. - 2.
-Mixed Use Developments (residential and commercial) require a separate meter and separate onsite plumbing for each type of use.
+- Separate Service for Each Demand A combination of fire, domestic and landscape meters is prohibited.
+Each demand requires a separate service connection.
+(PCC 37-73 & UFC 1001.6.1). - 7.
+Backflow Preventer A backflow prevention assembly may be required.
+Refer to Chapter III for more backflow prevention information. - d.
+Type of Uses: - 1.
+Master Meters A single service line and a master meter can be used as described below: - Two or more buildings located on the same lot (e.g., multi-family, trailer courts or similar projects covering one lot). - For single family residential attached (hybrid type developments) that do not comply with the City's private accessway and/or right-of-way requirements. - Developments using master meters must have a separate fire line connection and no more than two meters can be manifolded.
+If the property owner wants to use sub-meters beyond the city meter, it will remain as private and shall be the responsibility of the developer/property owner. - Mixed Use Developments (residential and commercial) require a separate meter and separate onsite plumbing for each type of use.
 Refer to WSD Procedure P-106 for additional information. - Landscape A separate landscape irrigation tap and meter is required for irrigated areas over 10,000 square feet, or 1,000 gallons or more per day (PCC Section 37-53(b) (1). - 4.
 Golf Courses/Lakes Water meters servicing golf courses, lakes or any other continuous maximum flow uses terminating at atmospheric pressure, require special approval from WSD.
-These installations require a flow control valve and/or a flow restriction device and may be limited to the use of reclaimed water. - 5.
-Auto Court Cluster (Cluster) In a Cluster development, the meter boxes and service lines do not front a water main due to shared or common access drive between single-family detached lots.
+These installations require a flow control valve and/or a flow restriction device and may be limited to the use of reclaimed water. - Auto Court Cluster (Cluster) In a Cluster development, the meter boxes and service lines do not front a water main due to shared or common access drive between singlefamily detached lots.
 The meter boxes and service lines shall comply with the following: - a.
 Must be located in common tracts deeded to the homeowners association (HOA) for common purposes from the meter until such point as the service enters an individual lot.
 Water service lines shall not be permitted to cross adjacent lots even if a public utility easement exists on that lot. - b.
 The CC&R's shall require the HOA to be responsible for the maintenance and repair beyond the meter. - c.
 The service line shall have a minimum horizontal separation of 3 feet at the connection to the main and 6-inches at all other locations.
 Water service lines shall be installed insuring they do not cross each other. - d.
 Water service lines in common tracts shall have an identifier indicating which lot it serves.
 The identifier shall be located at the meter and every ten feet of pipe along the service alignment.
 The service line shall be constructed per the City of Phoenix Plumbing Code. - e.
-To minimize congestion, equal numbers of water meters should be placed on each side of a shared driveway.
+To minimize congestion, equal numbers of water meters should be placed on each side of a shared driveway. - f.
+Water Service Taps (Tapping Procedures)